Drive section

 Geneva, Ashtabula, and Conneaut

-This segment carries Route 20 across eastern Ohio in a way that works from either direction.
+This segment carries Route 20 across eastern Ohio in a way that now reads more intentionally as the state-line approach rather than a leftover connector.
 Ashtabula gives it real stop weight, Geneva keeps it tied to the earlier Ohio stretch, and Conneaut carries the route cleanly to Pennsylvania.

 Segment map